tensberg/atarist/README.md

 ## Fracrand

+[FRACRAND.BAS](sources/FRACRAND.BAS)

 Traces the border of the [mandelbrot set](http://en.wikipedia.org/wiki/Mandelbrot_set) along the boundary.

-[FRACRAND.BAS](sources/FRACRAND.BAS)

 ![FRACRAND](media/FRACRAND.png)

-## Fractal
+## Mandeldraw

 Draws colorized pictures of the mandelbrot set.
 Fractals sure were popular at the time.
+CSC is the _Cook Soft Company_, by the way, the name under which I wanted to publish my software.

 [FRACTAL.BAS](sources/FRACTAL.BAS)